grokkingnix/bourne-to-blog/README.md

 ## To-do

+1. Crate a sitemap.xml from posts
+1. Add post title to HTML title tag
 1. ~~Integrate openring~~
 1. ~~Generate valid RFC822 date-times in the RSS feed~~
 1. ~~Add visible SVG icon with link to post id tag sections~~